 The standard corporate income tax (CIT), also known in Belarus as profits tax, rate is 18%.
 Other rates apply in certain spheres, and some of them are indicated below.

-CIT rate for banks, insurance companies and forex companies is 25%.
+The CIT rate for banks, insurance companies, and forex companies is 25%.

-For the period 2021-2022, as a temporary measure due to COVID-19, CIT rates for mobile telecommunication operators and microlenders have been set at 30%.
+For the period 2021 through 2022, as a temporary measure due to COVID-19, the CIT rate for mobile telecommunication operators and microlenders has been set at 30%.

 CIT is charged on taxable income (net profits).
 Taxable income is generally determined as revenues from sales of goods, works, and services, excluding value-added tax (VAT), less production and business-related costs, less other deductible expenses, plus net results of non-operating income and expenses.

 Resident companies are taxed on their worldwide income.
 The amount of tax paid by a Belarusian company to the foreign tax authorities with regard to the income received from its activity abroad is deducted from the amount of CIT reported with regard to the worldwide income.